NuevoFoundation/workshops/content/english/java-basics/activity-6.md

 -  getLoveMusic(); // return whether the bird loves music
 -  toString();     // return information in a String

+{{% notice tip %}}

+Java is known for having getter and setter functions.
+They are used to protect your data when creating classes.
+A getter such as `getSpecies()` will return its value.
+Here are some examples of setters, which allow you to set or update a value.
+-  setSpecies();   // update species of the bird
+-  setName();      // update name of the bird
+-  setHobby();     // update hobby of the bird
+-  setAge();       // update age of the bird

+{{% /notice %}}

 Try to write out the first 5 methods with what you learned from the previous exercise about writing methods!

 <br />